javanhut/isobox/README.md

 make install
 ```

-This installs:
-- Binary to `/usr/local/bin/isobox`
-- Scripts to `/usr/local/share/isobox/scripts/`
+This installs the single `isobox` binary to `/usr/local/bin/isobox`.

 To uninstall:
 ```bash